bjin01/jobmonitor/pkg_updates/README.md

 The purpose of this tracking file is to allow admins to follow the status of the systems while workflow is running.
 This file will be rewritten by jobchecker.

 ### patch_level
 This is a customer specific parameter.
 The value of this parameter will be used in a built-in salt execution module to set the patch level of the system.

+### reboot_triage_timer
+If scheduled reboot jobs remain in pending state this parameter defines how long after reboot_job_start the reboot triage will start.
+The reboot triage feature will check if the system is online or not.
+If the system is online then a salt event will be sent to salt-master which in turn will trigger the minion-start reactor.

+Additionally, the reboot triage will also consider salt-master server cpu 5 minutes load average.
+If the load average is higher than 10 then the reboot triage will be skipped until next triage check cycle.
+This is to avoid high load on salt-master server.

 ### workflow
 The workflow parameter is a list of workflow steps.
 The workflow steps will be executed in the given order.